ayush-devcore/ayush-devcore/README.md

 <br/>

-I don't write code.
-I **architect systems** that outlast trends, **harden APIs** that hold under pressure, and **ship full-stack products** that refuse to break in production.
-When the logs are screaming and the database is on fire — I'm already three commits ahead with the fix.
+I'm a full-stack developer who enjoys building things that actually work in production — clean APIs, solid backends, and UIs that don't fall apart.
+I care about writing code that's readable, scalable, and does what it's supposed to do.

-Currently orchestrating elite open-source talent as **Project Admin @ GSSoC '26**, leading the architecture of **BiasLens** — a responsible AI platform tackling bias at the model level.
+Currently contributing as **Project Admin @ GSSoC '26**, managing architecture and contributors for **BiasLens** — an open-source project focused on AI bias mitigation.

 ---